-ENERGO-PRO Group's approach to sustainability
+4. ENERGO-PRO's Approach to sustainability

-This is EP's first Sustainability Report, and in this Report, we aim to present our approach towards Sustainability and ESG.
-ENERGO-PRO Group believes that with this Report, we can, better communicate our activities and describe our pathways to meet our sustainability and ESG commitments.
+This is ENERGO-PRO's first Sustainability Report and in this report we aim to present our Sustainability and ESG approach, better communicate our activities and future commitments and describe our pathways to meet our commitments.

-In 2021, we adopted new group policies including a Sustainability Policy and ESG Policy with clear objectives and commitments7.
+In 2021, we adopted new group policies including a Sustainability Policy and ESG Policy with clear objectives and commitments.
 Within these policies, we highlight our sustainability strategy which includes three interconnected pillars and key priorities:

-I Pillar Climate Change
+1 Pillar Climate Change

-Reducing our GHG emissions to achieve net zero emissions by 2050 by focussing on reducing our grid losses, removing unsustainable energy generation from our portfolio, increasing investments in clean energy, engaging with partners to increase clean energy of the grid networks, and investing in innovative solutions.
+Reducing our GHG emissions to achieve net zero emissions by 2050 by focussing on reducing our grid losses, removing generation from our portfolio, increasing investments in clean energy, engaging with partners to increase clean energy of the grid networks, and investing in innovative solutions.